Katussska/Katussska/README.md

 ###

-<h3 align="left">I'm Katussska, currently in my second year of undergraduate studies, pursuing a Bachelor's degree in Computer Science at VSB - Technical University of Ostrava.
+<h3 align="left">I'm Katussska, currently in my third year of undergraduate studies, pursuing a Bachelor's degree in Computer Science at VSB - Technical University of Ostrava.
 Although I started my programming journey in college, I've developed a strong interest in web development and aspire to specialize in this field in the future.</h3>

 ###